 Metro envisions a primarily residential use at this site.
 Single-family housing use is located immediately to the north of the site.
 Residential use extends further north to multi-family housing.
 The site is within an interior parcel and housing provides a good fit as residential uses do not need the type of prominent street frontage retail and other commercial uses typically require.
 Development densities for newer multifamily projects in the San Fernando Valley are within the range of 50 to 65 dwelling units per acre.
+Preliminary conceptual schemes indicate a density of 50 dwelling units per acre on the total 12.45-acre site.
+This assumes dedication of a 2.5-acre parcel for transit parking and the remaining 9.95 acres for housing.
+(See Attachment 5-A, Site Organization and Mitigation Strategies.)
+Of the 9.95 acres proposed for housing development, sixty-five percent is allocated to streets and open spaces.
+(See Attachment 5-B, Conceptual Site Development: Density.)

 Any development proposed for this site shall demonstrate compatibility with adjacent uses, particularly with the Victory Park Neighborhood to the north, and include proposals to mitigate any adverse impacts.
 A key concern of the Victory Park neighborhood is the use of Erwin Street.
-Current access to the Metro park-and-ride is provided by Erwin Street on the north, the Metro access road located south of the park-and-ride and north of the busway, and Haskell Avenue from the northwest side of the 405 Freeway.
+Current access to the Metro park-andride is provided by Erwin Street on the north, the Metro access road located south of the park-and-ride and north of the busway, and Haskell Avenue from the northwest side of the 405 Freeway.

 Working with representatives of the Victory Park Neighborhood and the Office of Councilman Cardenas, Metro identified two strategies to mitigate future development impacts on Erwin Street.
 The first strategy is for Metro to continue to monitor opportunities for sharing access from Sepulveda Boulevard with the ownership of the adjacent Wickes/Wendy's property as it may be redeveloped.
 The second strategy is to limit project-based vehicular access on Erwin Street west of Sepulveda Boulevard.
 Both strategies address Victory Park Neighborhood concerns.
-(See Attachment 5, Development Mitigation Strategies.)
+(See Attachment 5-A.)